man-o-valor/Emoji-Dojo/README.md

 | :--- |

 ## Battling 🤜
 **Battling** is the real action that happens in Emoji Dojo.
-When you Battle, you put your Sqaud up against your opponent's Squad and watch them fight until one Squad is completely defeated.
+When you Battle, you put your Squad up against your opponent's Squad and watch them fight until one Squad is completely defeated.
 You can battle against a fellow user, or if you're short on Coins (or friends), DojoBot.
 Additonally, Battles happen completely autonomously with no interaction from either player.
 Battles look like this:

 ---